Fuel Injection vs. Carburetor ATV Engines [Guide]

 The carburetor’s primary functions are to regulate the air-to-fuel ratio and control the engine’s idle speed.
 By adjusting various components within the carburetor, such as the jets or the choke, the ATV’s performance can be optimized for different riding conditions, such as high altitude or extreme temperatures.
 However, carbureted engines are generally less precise in delivering the correct fuel mixture compared to their fuel-injected counterparts.

-What Is Fuel Injection (EFI)?
+Fuel Injection (EFI)

 Fuel injection on an ATV is a modern engine technology that replaces the traditional carburetor as the fuel delivery system.
 Fuel injection systems utilize electronic sensors, fuel injectors, and an engine control unit (ECU) to precisely control the fuel-air mixture and optimize engine performance.